When we’re babies, most of us can suck our toes. As adults, we’re much less intimate with our feet.

 Benefits: This series stretches and strengthens your feet, ankles, calves and shins and brings more awareness into your feet.
 Coming up to standing from being on your toes will improve your balance.

-Sequence: Do the sequence on its own whenever your feet feel weary or deadened by shoes.
+Sequence: Do the foot-work sequence on its own whenever your feet feel weary or deadened by shoes.
 In a longer practice, do it before standing poses, and stay aware of how much more connected you feel to the ground under your feet.

 Ouch: If you haven’t worked much with your feet, this series won’t be comfortable.
 The pain will diminish if you persevere.
 Try recasting it as “sensation” – you’ll be surprised how quickly it turns to pleasure.